promiseowolabi/aws-datasync-migration-workshop/workshops/object-migration/EN/module2/README.md

 ---

 # Module 2
-## Initial file copy to S3 using DataSync
+## Initial copy from Scality to S3 using DataSync

 In this module, you will activate the DataSync agent deployed in the on-premises region, create DataSync locations, and then create a DataSync task to copy data from the source location to the destination location.

 DataSync tasks perform the job of copying data and require two &quot;locations&quot; – a source and a destination.
-With DataSync, a location is an endpoint where files reside or will be copied to.
-A location can be an NFS export, an SMB share, an Amazon S3 bucket, or an Amazon EFS file system.
+With DataSync, a location is an endpoint where files/objects reside or will be copied to.
+A location can be an NFS export, an SMB share, an object storage bucket, an Amazon S3 bucket, or an Amazon EFS file system.
 Location objects are independent of tasks and a single location can be used with multiple tasks.

 ![](../images/mod2arch.png)